 Within three months of your request being made, they have to let you know their decision.
-If you both agree though, that three-month window can be extended (Acas, 2014; Gov.uk, 2019; Maternity Action, 2019).
+If you both agree though, that three-month window can be extended (Acas, 2014; Gov.uk, no date; Maternity Action, 2020).

-If your request is refused, your employer has to give you their reasons (Gov.uk, 2019; Maternity Action, 2019).
+If your request is refused, your employer has to give you their reasons (Gov.uk, no date; Maternity Action, 2020).

-If they say yes to your request, your employer must give you a written statement of changes to the terms and conditions of your employment.
-They have to do that within one month of the changes (Maternity Action, 2019).
+If they say yes to your request, your employer must give you a written statement of changes to the terms and conditions of your employment (Acas, 2014).
+This should be done within 28 days of the request being approved (Maternity Action, 2019).